 Crispy on the outside and juicy on the inside, keto fried chicken is coated with pork rind panko, then baked in the oven into crispy perfection.

-I can’t believe how delicious this keto fried chicken is!
-Baked in the oven and coated with pork panko, it’s amazingly close to the real southern fried chicken I used to make back in my high carb days.
+I can’t believe how delicious this chicken is!
+Baked in the oven and coated with crushed pork rinds (“pork panko”), it’s amazingly close to the real southern fried chicken I used to make back in my high carb days.

 Keto substitute for fried chicken